 Saffron has been an immensely popular spice since the Middle Ages, or maybe even further back!
 And how could it not be?
 Along with having an enticing aroma, the spice also has various cosmetic and medicinal properties.
 Plus, it’s great to enhance the flavour of your food.

 While many are aware of saffron’s amazing properties, the same can’t be said about how to identify good saffron.
 Many people aren’t even aware of the two most famous types of saffron: Spanish and Persian!
 Today, we’re going to unpack the many differences and similarities between the two.

 The main reason saffron has such a high price tag attached to it is because of the production of the spice.
-It’s also why there is such a difference in the price of Persian and Spanish saffron.
-Currently, more than 90% of world’s Saffron production, comes from Iran.
+It’s also why there is such a difference in the price of Spanish and Persian saffron.
+Currently, more than 90% of the world’s Saffron production, comes from Iran.

 On the other hand, in Iran, farmers cultivate saffron in small farms.
 There are enormous numbers of farms and in total, Iran is the major producer of Saffron, globally.
 They then bring the refined saffron to local markets, where it is sold among other farmers.
 Due to the high supply in the market, the saffron is sold for a much lower price.

 Additionally, Iran also has large farms and cheap labour, making the selling price of their saffron less expensive than the former.
 However, reports show that Persian saffron is of incredibly high quality compared to that from other regions.
 Some merchants also export Persian saffron and label it as Spanish or Indian, due to their marketing tactics.
 These days, more than 90% of global Saffron production, comes from Iran.
 Thanks for reading so far, please don’t forget to leave us a comment.

 With saffron being grown in two completely different regions, there are bound to be some physical differences between the two types.